-Look around you.
-If you’re in a public space you’ll probably see dozens of people checking their mobile and reading their text messages.
-It’s hard to go anywhere without hearing the buzz, beep, or music tones of new messages arriving.
+It only takes a quick look around you to see these statistics in practice.
+Wherever you happen to be, be it a public space, a train carriage or even the office, you’ll likely see dozens of people checking their mobiles for the latest updates, reading their text messages and browsing all manner of sites.
+It’s hard to go anywhere without hearing the buzz, beep, or musical tones of new messages and alerts arriving.

 It turns out there’s a lot of advantages.